-To install Connector/C++ from source, your system must satisfy the requirements outlined in Section 4.1, “Source Installation System Prerequisites”.
+To install Connector/C++ from source, verify that your system satisfies the requirements outlined in Section 4.1, “Source Installation System Prerequisites”.

-To use configuration values different from the defaults, use the options described at Section 4.7, “Connector/C++ Source-Configuration Options”.
+To use configuration values different from the defaults, use the options described at Section 4.6, “Connector/C++ Source-Configuration Options”.
+For example, to specify the installation location explicitly, use the

 MYSQL_CONFIG_EXECUTABLECMake option is set.
 If not, CMake tries to locate